Recreational Skating

 Figure Skating Ice – For experienced figure skaters to individually practice their spins, jumps and the fundamentals of figure skating.
 Private training is not allowed during this time.

-Parent and Tot Skate – Designed for families with young children or homeschooling families, this session offers a quiet, relaxed atmosphere.
+Parent & Tot Skate – Designed for families with young children or homeschooling families, this session offers a quiet, relaxed atmosphere.
 An adult must provide constant, active supervision on the ice.
 Free use of skate aids is available at the arena or, all participants are welcome to bring their own.

-Admission Fees:
+Admission Fees

 Child (Under 13)